Which Type of Engineering Degree Is Right for You? A Guide to Engineering Majors—from Aerospace to Mechanical to Biomedical

 You might be good at this if: You thrive when combining creativity with analytical thinking and like exploring new, evolving areas of study.

-Explore majors like: Engineering Science, General Engineering, Human-Centered Design, Robotics, Human Factors Engineering, Engineering Psychology, or interdisciplinary programs
+Explore college majors and degree programs like: Engineering Science, General Engineering, Human-Centered Design, Robotics, Human Factors Engineering, Engineering Psychology, or interdisciplinary programs

-Deciding which engineering field fits you best often depends on how you like to approach problems.
+Deciding which engineering major or degree program fits you best often depends on how you like to approach problems.
 Some students love building tangible systems—motors, sensors, robots—while others thrive in the abstract world of code, models, and algorithms.
 Taking time to notice what feels most natural can help you identify your best-fit engineering major—and, just as importantly, the college environments where you’ll learn best.

 Find the engineering environment where you’ll learn — and thrive.